Where does public radio rock—or even rule? And why?

 I may add to those points as I take in reader feedback and think more on all of it.
-Meanwhile, I want to look a bit more closely to what has happened to public radio in Santa Barbara over the eighteen years since I arrived there.
-This is geeky stuff, so if you’re into that, keep reading…
+Meanwhile, let’s look a bit more closely to what has happened to public radio in Santa Barbara over in the current millennium.

-KCLU’s home signal from Thousand Oaks was weak and distant.
-So was KCRU/88.1, the Oxnard repeater for Santa Monica-based KCRW/89.9.
+KCLU’s home signal from Thousand Oaks was weak and distant back then, and still is.
+So was, and is, KCRU/88.1, the Oxnard repeater for Santa Monica-based KCRW/89.9.
 KCRW also had a 10-watt translator on 106.9 serving Goleta (the next town west of Santa Barbara).
 Pacifica’s L.A. based KPFK/90.7 had a 10-watt translator on 98.7.
 UCSB had KCSB/91.9, its own non-NPR college station, radiating with 620 watts from Broadcast Peak, also on the Goleta side of town.
-There was also a local non-political full-service commercial news/talk station at the time: KEYT/1250am (now KZER), featuring a good morning show hosted by John Palminteri.
+I also loved that there was a local non-political full-service commercial news/talk station in town at the time: KEYT/1250am, featuring a good morning show hosted by John Palminteri.

 Since then, all this happened: